 # This generates a Base64 string needed for the following step

-A personal account will work as well, however we don’t recommend it for production scenarios as it has some drawbacks.
+A user account with an access token will work as well.
+However, we don’t recommend it for production scenarios as it has some drawbacks.

 Then, the DOCKER_AUTH_CONFIG